hamza12618/IMS-Starter/README.md

 ## Deployment
-Run as a fatJAR file for deployment on a live system
+Run as a fatJAR file for deployment with maven on a live system

 ## Built With